 Night Hunter (UNIS)

 A lot of what is left for me to cover is in the “videmption” category but not everything.
 Such is the case with a new shooter from UNIS by the name of Night Hunter.
 This is a sequel to After Dark, which had been released back in 2012 although if you had missed that game then this feels like it’s own new game.
 Graphically it is much better than the former game (as it should be) and the cabinet is quite nice too.
 It’s a 4D of sorts – there’s no 3DTV screen (everyone has given up on that) but it does have elements such as motion & air blasts to make it a little more interesting.
 The guns remind me a little of Raw Thrills/Play Mechanix’s The Walking Dead thanks to the lever you pull to switch ammo.
 In the video I was still figuring that out as I jumped on the game without starting from the beginning so if there is an explanation there, I missed it.
-By what I could figure, the enemies are usually color coded and shooting them with the correct ammo does slightly more damage.
+By what I could figure, the enemies are usually color-coded, and shooting them with the correct ammo does slightly more damage.
 The voice acting could use some work and there was a hardware issue with the wheel when I played (just required a reset to fix) but if you’re looking for something different in the realm of shooters, it is one to look at.
-Click here if you want to see the video below in 4K UHD.

 World’s Fastest Drummer (Unit-E Technologies)

-Unit-E has the World’s Fastest Drummer on hand again but this time it was the dominant feature of their booth, with four units setup to play.
+Unit-E has the World’s Fastest Drummer on hand again but this time it was the dominant feature of their booth, with four units set up to play.
 NEON FM was not there but I was told to check out Amusement Expo 2018 for a big update to that series.
 WFD has not gone under any major changes since we last saw it but it sounds like it has been doing well on the market.
 A new world record on the game was also set at IAAPA – an insane score of 727 (that’s 727 alternate hits in only 60 seconds).
-Click here for the 4K UHD version on Youtube.

 Qubes (Coastal Amusements)